-So what are your options when you have existing telephony systems or services in place, when they are unlikely to go away soon, and when you want to leverage existing investments while at the same time roll out Skype for Business Cloud PBX to at least some users?
+So what are your options when you have existing telephony systems or services in place, when they are unlikely to go away soon, and when you want to leverage existing investments while at the same time roll out Microsoft's Phone System (formerly Cloud PBX) to at least some users?

 In a nutshell, you have two choices.
 Each involves some or all parts of Skype for Business Server on premise and connecting Microsoft's Phone System (formerly Cloud PBX) to it.

 For the situation I just described -- businesses with PBXs and presumably little or no Skype for Business Server on premise -- the optimal path forward is Skype for Business Cloud Connector Edition (CCE) (see related post, "Hybrid Cloud, Microsoft-Style, Garners Attention").
 CCE is a special deployment option from Microsoft that is essentially a stripped-down set of Skype for Business Server workloads that a company adopting Microsoft's Phone System deploys in their on premise environment.
 This on premise CCE solution allows calls originating from Microsoft's Phone System users to flow to the Cloud Connector server, which in turn sends them to whatever PBX or gateways it's connected to on premises.
 A CCE deployment is also a good fit for an organization that is locked into longer term PSTN connectivity contracts but want to take advantage of Microsoft's Phone System.